Bukola-Testimony/Microservices-DevOps-Project/README.md

 - SSH into your jenkins server either through your IDE or directly from aws console.

-- To unlock, copy the path specified on the Jenkins page, copy the code on the dashboard to your terminal.
+- To unlock, copy the code on the jenkins dashboard to your terminal.
 ![](images/JENKINS/jenkins-unlock-page.png)

 - On the terminal, run: